juicedata/juicefs-csi-driver/docs/en/guide/juicefs-operator.md

           - videos/example.mp4
 ```

-Each endpoint also supports mounting a ConfigMap, Secret, HostPath, or PVC into the Sync Pods through `extraVolumes`.
+Each endpoint also supports mounting a ConfigMap, Secret, HostPath, or PVC into the sync Pods through `extraVolumes`.
 This can be used to provide configuration files or access a local `file://` endpoint.

 ### Configure sync Pods {#configure-sync-pods}